Hierarchical Models for Independence Structures of Networks

+We simulate an $m\times m$ symmetric positive-definite matrix $M$ (e.g., using of The QR Decomposition of a Matrix in \verb"LAPACK" \citep{and99}).
+We then change the values of the matrix in order for zeros to correspond to missing edges of $D$ as follows.
 For $A \ci B \cd C$, it holds that $\cov(A,B)=\cov(A,C)\cov(C,C)^{-1} \cov(C,B)$.
 Thus, start with $M$ as a covariance matrix and cycle through all pairs corresponding to the missing edges of $D$ by forcing the formula to hold for $(i,j,V\setminus\{i,j\})$.
 We stop when the sum of the deviations from the concentrations fitted to the missing edges (i.e.\ the sum of the corresponding elements on the generated matrix) is smaller than some default.
 For more details, see \citet{spe86}.
 Call the resulting matrix $L$.

 We can now consider $K=L^{-1}$ to be the \emph{concentration matrix}, i.e.\ the inverse of the covariance matrix, of a Gaussian distribution with $0$ mean that is Markov to $D$.
 We generate binary random variables by thresholding a normal distribution, i.e.\ by setting the simulated value of a variable to $0$ if the corresponding value in the Gaussian distribution is negative, and to $1$ if the corresponding value in the Gaussian distribution is positive.
 The linear conditional dependencies are preserved under thresholding; see \citet{lei98} and the R package \verb"bindata", introduced in its appendix.